The Schedule Creep

 Then, in 1865, it landed straight to “a number of sheets fastened together” (drawing pad, writing pad, etc.), setting the next jump around 1890, back toward “criminality,” diving into “expense accounts!”
 OMG!
 Are we talking about the beginning of QUID PRO QUO?
 I need to get this one out of my head!

-Are you following the trajectory of PAD and PADDING as a verbal noun?
-Around 1959, as it had some “criminality” since 18c., around 1959, the underworld slang popularized it in a beatnik speech, which later was a hippie slang, as a “place to sleep temporarily.”
+Are you following the trajectory of PAD and PADDING as verbal nouns?
+It had ”criminality” since the 18th century.
+Because of it, the underworld slang popularized it in a beatnik speech, which later became hippie slang, meaning a “place to sleep temporarily.”
 It’s a fait acomppli, everything ends up in sex even if you speak about religion!

 Leave it to the 60tiest, under the heavy influence of a variety of psychedelic drugs, it was used to describe the “take-off or landing place for a helicopter”!
 I bet the etymologists came to work straight out of a Woodstock weekend!

 Stuffing has become a dirty little secret because at this time PADDING is defined as a “schedule creep.”
-It is all about fooling you and get their creepy hands inside your wallet.
+It is all about fooling you and geting their creepy hands inside your wallet.

 You know CREEP, right?